 Using HELENE Medium and our proprietary technology, we are able to culture up to 2.25 billion MSCs within one month, enabling our clinic to provide 2.25 billion stem cell therapy.

-The Omotesando Helene Clinic's culture room complies with the structural and facility standards and compliance requirements set forth by the Ministry of Health, Labor and Welfare of Japan, and is operated under a standardized, unified process from facility design to work procedures and record management.
-A notification for the manufacture of specific cell processed products has also been submitted, ensuring the provision of safe and effective stem cells under a legally compliant system.
+Omotesando Helene Clinic's culture room complies with the structural and equipment standards and compliance requirements set forth by the Ministry of Health, Labor and Welfare of Japan, and is operated under a standardized, unified process, from facility design to work procedures and record management.
+A notification for the manufacture of specific cell-processed products has also been submitted, ensuring the provision of safe and effective stem cells under a legally compliant system.

-In addition, high-performance equipment that meets international standards is used in each cultivation process, and all equipment undergoes regular inspection and calibration in accordance with the ISO9001 quality management system.
+Furthermore, each culture process uses high-performance equipment that meets international standards, and all equipment undergoes regular inspection and calibration in accordance with the ISO9001 quality management system.

-This allows us to maintain a safe and highly reproducible cell culture environment.
+This ensures a safe and highly reproducible cell culture environment.

-The culture room at Omotesando Helene Clinic is fully compliant with the manufacturing standards for "specific cell processed products" set by the Ministry of Health, Labor and Welfare of Japan.
+The Omotesando Helene Clinic's culture room is fully compliant with the manufacturing standards for "specified cell processed products" established by the Ministry of Health, Labor and Welfare of Japan.
+Everything

-Furthermore, we have submitted a notification of the manufacture of specific cell processed products and are operating under a legal compliance system.
+Furthermore, we have submitted a notification for the manufacture of specified cell processed products and are operating under a legal compliance system.

 This system ensures the safety and efficacy of the stem cells we provide to patients.